 By their nature, the five consolidation grants are far-reaching, long-term and programmatic, meaning the efforts that CEPF supports overlap with other donors.
 This is intentional.
-Thus, CEPF grantees leverage funds from the World Bank, GEF, U.S. Fish and Wildlife Service, USAID and others to ensure that their programs will continue beyond the period of their CEPF grants.
+Thus, CEPF grantees leverage funds from the World Bank, GEF, U.S. Fish and Wildlife Service, USAID, European Commission (two of them in 2010) and others to ensure that their programs will continue beyond the period of their CEPF grants.